DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture2.md

     - Primary Income (“investment income”): interest income, dividends etc.
     - Secondary Income (“unilateral transfers”): Foreign aid, pensions to retired people abroad, wages repatriated etc.
 - The sum of the sub-categories = CA balance

+> Note: a	country	must finance	its	current	account	deficit	either	by	borrowing	from	foreigners	or	by	drawing	down on	its	previously	accumulated	foreign	wealth,	a	current	account	deficit	represents	a	reduction in	 the	 country’s	 net	 foreign	 wealth

 ![Alt text](assets\IMG54.PNG)